From Engines To Transmissions, McGuire Performance Center Can Do It All!

 McGuire Performance Center Can Help!

-Summer will be back before you know it, bringing with it issues with overheating and air conditioning.
-Don’t wait until it’s too hot to move; bring your car or truck into the McGuire Performance Center today for a pre-summer inspection, and save yourself the headache of waiting for a tow in sweltering heat.
+Summer quite often brings with it issues with overheating and air conditioning.
+Don’t wait until it’s too hot to move; bring your car or truck into the McGuire Performance Center for pre-summer inspections, and save yourself the headache of waiting for a tow in sweltering heat.

 Keep these things in mind about getting your vehicle ready for the summer heat:

 - An air conditioning system will probably fail in hot weather when you need it most.
 This system is under pressure and full of chemicals– have it examined and serviced only by professionals.
 In addition to the compressor, newer cars also have cabin air filters that should be replaced whenever your owner’s manual says they should.